RLing01730/RLing01730/README.md

 - 📫 How to reach me: rling505@gmail.com or by text message.

-- ⚡ Fun fact: I remember watching the first Saturday Night Live ("SNL") episode when it first aired and it was called "NBC Saturday Night with the Not Ready for Prime Time Players".
+- ⚡ Fun fact:  Luv Dunkin' Donuts coffee.